emtee40/adebar-wiki/adebar-gui.md

 * Using a nice form, it asks the user for settings.
 It could provide means to read defaults from files and save them there (see the `hints.md` document on *Configuration*)
-* When the "Run" button is pressed, it writes a temporary config file into the `config/` directory, and passes its name to `adebar-cli`.
+* When the „Run“ button is pressed, it writes a temporary config file into the `config/` directory, and passes its name to `adebar-cli`.
-  When not using one of the user's explicitly stored configs (i.e. when using a "temporary file"), additionally to the options described the GUI defines the `OUTDIR` variable with what the user wanted it to be.
-So when "sourcing" the config file, `adebar-cli` would be updated accordingly.
+  When not using one of the user's explicitly stored configs (i.e. when using a „temporary file“), additionally to the options described the GUI defines the `OUTDIR` variable with what the user wanted it to be.
+So when „sourcing“ the config file, `adebar-cli` would be updated accordingly.
-* After `adebar-cli` is done, the "temporary config" (if any) should be removed.
+* After `adebar-cli` is done, the „temporary config“ (if any) should be removed.

 The GUI could capture STDOUT and STDERR from the CLI script to provide the user with feedback.